benmvp/slides/md/2015-es6-nodevember.md

 1. Array APIs  <!-- .element: class="fragment highlight-red" data-fragment-index="0" -->

 NOTES:
+- As a reminder, here's what we'll be covering
-- Buckle up your seat belts, we're going to cover 10+ features in less than 25 minutes
+- Buckle up your seat belts, we're going to cover these 10 features in less than 25 minutes

 =====